 - 2degrees: Fair coverage overall, with most urban areas, towns, and cities all receiving fair to good coverage.
 Remote areas are much more limited.
 A large swathe of the Southern Alps and central South island have no mobile coverage.

-- 5G: 2Degrees has extensive coverage across Christchurch.
+- 5G: 2Degrees has extensive coverage across Christchurch, in Timaru and Oamaru.

 - One: Fair coverage overall, with most urban areas, towns, and cities all receiving fair to good coverage.
 Remote areas are much more limited.
 A large swathe of the Southern Alps and central South island have no mobile coverage.